danidiaz/process-streaming/README.md

 The basic goals:

-- Concurrent streaming access to stdin, stdout and stderr.
+- Concurrent, buffered, streaming access to stdin, stdout and stderr.

-- Easy integration with pipes-parse (attoparsec parsers in particular).
+- Easy integration with pipes-parse (even without a direct dependency).

-- Avoid launching exceptions: use ErrorT or similar solution to signal error conditions.
+- Avoid launching exceptions: use Either or similar solution to signal error conditions.

 - Avoid deadlock scenarios caused by full output buffers.